 The asterisk above is the logging component wildcard.
 This will turn on all of the logging in all of the components used in the simulation.
-I won't reproduce the output here (as of this writing it produces 974 lines of output for the single packet echo) but you can redirect this information into a file and look through it with your favorite editor if you like,
+I won't reproduce the output here (as of this writing it produces 1265 lines of output for the single packet echo) but you can redirect this information into a file and look through it with your favorite editor if you like,

+'''

 ./waf --run scratch/myfirst > log.out 2>&1

+'''

-I personally use this volume of logging quite a bit when I am presented with a problem and I have no idea where things are going wrong.
+I personally use this extremely verbose version of logging when I am presented with a problem and I have no idea where things are going wrong.
 I can follow the progress of the code quite easily without having to set breakpoints and step through code in a debugger.
-When I have a general idea about what is going wrong, I transition into a debugger for fine-grained examination of the problem.
+I can just edit up the output in my favorite editor and search around for things I expect, and see things happening that I don't expect.
+When I have a general idea about what is going wrong, I transition into a debugger for a fine-grained examination of the problem.
 This kind of output can be especially useful when your script does something completely unexpected.
 If you are stepping using a debugger you may miss an unexpected excursion completely.
 Logging the excursion makes it quickly visible.